 Just a bit out of Shkodra there is a lovely hill, not so big, but on the top, on the grass and in the middle of rocks there is a castle.
 Well, there was a fortress, now you can see especially the walls.
 But the view of the town and the rivers is marvelous.
 You are exactly over the confluence of two rivers: Drin and Bojana.
 The history of the castle is long.
 It started 2,500 years ago with Illyrians.

 Then the Romans arrived but the ruin that you can see now is from the Venetian period.
 In 1478 Ottomans sacked it after a siege.
 Then Rozafa Fortress was again under attack in a fight at the beginning of the 20th century with Ottomans on one side and Serbian and Montenegrins on the other.
 If you want to walk around the walls and enjoy the panorama it is the proper place.

-The largest lake in Balkans that embrace Albania and Montenegro is the Lake Shkodra.
+The largest lake in the Balkans that embraces Albania and Montenegro is Lake Shkodra.
 It is a bit out of the town, but anyway easy to reach also by bicycle.
-There are buses, but they are not arriving on the lake, they stop at a few kilometers from it.
-It is beautiful and if you want you can sleep there on camping or in a chalet.
-It is a touristic place, so it is equipped.
+There are buses, but they are not arriving on the lake, they stop a few kilometers from it.
+It is beautiful and if you want you can sleep there camping or in a chalet.
+It is a tourist place, so it is equipped.

 Now I can only wish you to enjoy your holiday in Shkodra.
 Read my other posts about Albania to get more tips and information.
 Subscribe to my newsletter to be updated.
 I will also be happy to answer your comments or email.
 If you have questions or you want some specific hints from my experience, don’t be shy.